 Mr. Nassar had been fired from his position at Michigan State University in September 2016 and USA Gymnastics claimed to have let him go in 2015.
 In January 2018, he was sentenced to 40 to 175 years in a Michigan prison following his guilty plea to seven counts of sexual assault.
 In February 2018, he was again sentenced to an additional 40 to 125 years in prison after his guilty plea to an additional three counts.

 Prior to that, Larry also had a separate federal case on child pornography, where investigators reported that he had at least 37,000 videos and images of child pornography.
-For this in July 2017, he was sentenced to 60 years in a federal prison after he pleaded guilty.
-His state and federal sentences are set to run consecutively.
+For this, in July 2017, he was sentenced to 60 years in federal prison after he pleaded guilty.

 As it has emerged, Larry is currently at the United States Penitentiary in Coleman, Florida, where he is serving the Federal half of his sentence.
 It is expected that he would be done with this sometime in March 2069.
 Thereafter, he will be transferred to a Michigan state prison to continue paying for his crimes.
 Larry sought a new sentencing hearing in July 2018 but his request was denied.